rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/exchanges/balances/(location)

    Doing a GET on the appropriate exchanges balances endpoint will return the balances of all assets currently held in that exchange.
 If no name is provided then the balance of all exchanges is returned.
+If a USD value threshold is provided, only balances with USD value greater than the threshold are returned.

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``.
 Passing it as a query argument here would be given as: ``?async_query=true``.